Delta Gamma: History

 Delta Gamma was founded as a fraternity in December 1873 at the Lewis School in Oxford, Mississippi, near the University of Mississippi.
 It was called a fraternity because the term "sorority" was not yet in use.
 The group's founders were Mary Comfort Leonard, Eva Webb Dodd, and Anna Boyd Ellington.

 Delta Gamma's early growth was to women's colleges in the southern United States.
 Within a few years, it expanded into the northern United States and the East with the help of George Banta, a member of Phi Delta Theta fraternity and Delta Gamma's only male initiate.

 In 1882, Banta married Lillian Vawter, a Delta Gamma at Franklin College.
 In his later years, Banta helped rewrite the Delta Gamma ritual.
 He frequently visited Delta Gamma conventions, often as a guest speaker.
 He gave his last speech in 1934, a year before his death.
 Because of Banta, Delta Gamma retains close historical ties with Phi Delta Theta.

 Delta Gamma was one of seven charter members of the National Panhellenic Conference when the first inter-sorority meeting was held in Boston, Massachusetts, in 1891.
 Delta Gamma and the six other charter members formally joined the National Panhellenic Conference in 1902.

 By 1907, the sorority had initiated 2,100 members at seventeen collegiate chapters.
 It also had five alumni chapter and five alumni associations.

 In 2013, Delta Gamma founded the #IAmASororityWoman campaign for members of any sorority to start conversations about what sorority women truly value to combat common stereotypes.
 The organization's executive office is in Columbus, Ohio.

 Symbols

 Delta Gamma's motto is "Do Good."
 Delta Gamma symbol is the anchor, representing hope.
 Its colors are bronze, pink, and blue.
 Its flower is a cream-colored rose, registered as the Delta Gamma Heritage Rose with the American Rose Society.
 The Hannah Doll is its mascot.
 Its publication is the ANCHORA, which has been published quarterly continuously since 1884.'

 Before the adoption of the golden anchor, Delta Gamma's symbol was simply an "H" for "Hope".
 In 1877, the Hope badge was changed to the traditional symbol of hope, the anchor.
 Today's badge is a golden anchor with a raised cable wrapping around the anchor, with the Greek letters ΔΓ on a white shield.
-Its new member pin is a white enamel shield with the Greek letters ΔΓ.
+Its new member pin is a white enamel shield with the Greek letters ΠΑ.